jsuarezruiz/xamarin-forms-goodlooking-UI/README.md

 This sample show how to recreate a beautifull Social Network profile type page in Xamarin.Forms.

 <img src="images/social-media.png" Width="210" />

+### Features:

+- Curved header Image.
+- Profile Image that overlaps the header.

 ### More information: